lsraj/paymentApp/README.md

 ## 3) High Level Architecture Overview:

 1) Dynamodb has two tables 'Customers' and 'Disbursements':
-     * Customers table stores customer information: It has a customer_id partition key (string such as unixuser1) and an attribute 'email'.
+     * Customers table stores customer information: It has a customer_id as partition key (string such as unixuser1) and 'email' as an attribute .
 There is no sort key.
 Other attributes can be added, but I will work on limiting them (TBD).
-     * Disbursements table contains all disbursements made to a customer (for audit and other purposes): This table has partition key 'customer_id' and sort key 'payment_id' (date in ISO 8601 format), it also has other attributes amount, currency, payment_method, and email.
+     * Disbursements table contains all disbursements made to a customer (for audit and other purposes): This table has 'customer_id' as partition key and 'payment_id' (date in ISO 8601 format) as sort key, it also has other attributes amount, currency, payment_method, and email.

 2) API Gateway is hosted with 4 REST APIs as below:
     * POST on resource /v1/api/customer: inserts customer_id and email into Customers table.
 API Gateway request body model: